yktoo/yktoo.com/content/blog/0234/index.en.md

 ## "Dutch" neighbourhood {#dutch-neighbourhood}

 Big cities have a number of "ethnic" neighbourhoods.
 I'm no racist whatsoever and have good friends from everywhere in the world, but the statistics shows that in terms of well-being and criminality such areas score significantly lower.
-That explains why house prices in districts like //Liendert// in Amersfoort or //Bijlmer Arena// in Amsterdam are much lower, too.
+That explains why house prices in districts like {{< fl "Liendert" >}} in Amersfoort or {{< fl "Bijlmer Arena" >}} in Amsterdam are much lower, too.

 I also find somewhat strange to live among foreigners, having settled in Holland, but that's my own preferences.